 Education equivalent to completion of the twelfth school grade.

 Current registration as a Professional Land Surveyor as issued by any state.

 Six years of surveying experience.

 Two years of survey work supervising the field work of two or more survey corps in a survey district.

 Two years of drafting experience at the Streets Plans Designer 1 level making scale drawings or computer assisted drafting and designs of new and revised streets systems or sub-divisions from legal descriptions and councilmanic ordinances.

 NOTE: Completion of a degree program at an accredited college or university with major course work in Land Surveying, Surveying Technology or Civil Engineering with at least 10 credit hours in surveying satisfies the General Experience requirement on a year for year basis.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included the education, registration and the specific experience described above.

-CLASS(ES) WHICH TYPICALLY MEET THE SPECIFIC EXPERIENCE REQUIREMENTS FOR THIS CLASS IS (ARE):
+CITY OF PHILADELPHIA CLASSES WHICH TYPICALLY MEET THE SPECIFIC EXPERIENCE REQUIREMENTS:

 Surveyor 2 (3F05)